f3d-app/f3d/README.md

 For Linux desktop integration, F3D rely on mime types files as defined by the [XDG standard](https://specifications.freedesktop.org/mime-apps-spec/mime-apps-spec-latest.html), .thumbnailer file as specified [here](https://wiki.archlinux.org/title/File_manager_functionality#Thumbnail_previews) and .desktop file as specified [here](https://wiki.archlinux.org/title/desktop_entries).
 Many file managers use this mechanism, including nautilus, thunar, pcmanfm and caja.

-The simplest way to obtain desktop integration on linux is to use a package for your distribution.
+The simplest way to obtain desktop integration on linux is to use a package for your distribution, or the .deb binary package we provide if compatible with your distribution.
-If there is none, you can use the binary release for this.
+In other cases, the binary archive can be used like this:

 0. Make sure ~/.local/bin is part of your PATH
 1. Extract F3D archive in a TEMP folder
 2. move $TEMP/config.json to ~/.config/f3d/
 3. copy $TEMP/* to ~/.local/
 4. Update your [mime database](https://linux.die.net/man/1/update-mime-database) pointing to ~/.local/share/mime
-5. Update your [desktop database](update-desktop-database](https://linuxcommandlibrary.com/man/update-desktop-database) pointing to ~/.local/share/application
+5. Update your [desktop database](https://linuxcommandlibrary.com/man/update-desktop-database) pointing to ~/.local/share/application

 ```bash
 tar -xzvf f3d-1.2.0-Linux.tar.gz